mzkaoq/epidemic_simulation/README.md

 # epidemic_simulation

-👋I created a simple simulation that shows how people are infected with each other
+👋I created a simple simulation in python using pygame library that shows how people are infected with each other

 colors means in wich state is a person:
 -green - healthy person - can be infected